canonical/specs.canonical.com/README.md

 A simple website to visualise Canonical specification documents stored in Google Drive.
 It allows filtering by different categories (status, team, etc.) as well as seeing a preview of the document.

+## Bugs and issues

+If you have found a bug on the site or have an idea for a new feature, feel free to create a new issue, or suggest a fix by creating a pull request.

 ## Local development

 The simplest way to run the site locally is using [dotrun](https://github.com/canonical/dotrun).